2019 Victorian Junior Landcare and Biodiversity Grants

-These grants offer funding for projects that seek to involve and educate young Victorians in valuing and actively caring for our natural environment.
+Educating, involving and engaging young people in valuing and actively caring for Victoria’s natural environment.

-The Victorian Junior Landcare and Biodiversity Grants are for either direct action (i.e. projects with an on-ground component) or in direct action (i.e. projects with an environmental education component), or a mixture of both.
+Projects can be either direct-action projects (with an on-ground component) or in-direct action projects (with an education component), or a mixture of both.

 EPA COMMUNITY FUNDING PROGRAM